MatthewYong/saitama-dainingu/README.md

 - No issues were found on any mobile devices

 - Issues were found on Internet Explorer:
-    - Inputted text on contact form is not visible
+    - Inputted text on contact form were not visible - Fixed by changing the textbox property 'height' to 28px in style.css.
     - Smooth scrolling does not work in the browser.
-This is caused by the property 'scroll-behaviour:smooth' on index.css.
+This is caused by the property 'scroll-behaviour: smooth' on index.css.
 This property is not supported in Internet Explorer.
 For more information, please visit [here](https://www.w3schools.com/howto/howto_css_smooth_scroll.asp).
     - Sticky navigation menu does not work in the browser.
-This is caused by the property 'position:sticky' on style.css.
+This is caused by the property 'position: sticky' on style.css.
 This property is not supported in Internet Explorer.
 For more information, please visit [here](https://www.w3schools.com/howto/howto_css_sticky_element.asp).

 ## Deployment